 The early phase of mining in the Eureka Mining District lasted until the 1920s, when a decrease in metal prices made the mines uneconomic.
-Limited work has been done in the region since then, with the most recent records of exploration and mining dating to the early 1960s.
-Historical records indicate that low metal prices were again responsible for the cessation of mining activity in the area in 1960, and that untested targets remain in the vicinity of the old mine workings, particularly at the American Mine, now part of the Oro claim group.
+Limited work has been done in the region since then, with the most recent records of exploration and mining dating to the early 1960s when several companies recognized the potential for a large porphyry copper deposit.
+Historic records indicate that low metal prices were again responsible for the cessation of mining activity in the area in 1960, and that untested targets remain in the vicinity of the old mine workings, particularly at the American Mine, now part of the Oro claim group.